coleifer/huey/docs/troubleshooting.rst

     to apply the patch inside the ``manage.py`` script.
 See the Django docs section for the code.

+    If you're using a ConnectionPool, check that it provides enough connections to cover all Greenlet workers.

 Testing projects using Huey
     Use ``immediate=True``: